gvsh/gvsh.github.io/_posts/2021-07-03-confidence_interval_interpretation.md

 # Interpretation of Confidence Intervals

-In frequentist statistics (which is one the used by journals and academia), {\theta} is a fixed quantity, not a random variable.
+In frequentist statistics (which is one the used by journals and academia), $\theta$ is a fixed quantity, not a random variable.

 Hence, a confidence interval is not a probability statement about {\theta}.